ipython/ipython-in-depth/pycon-submission.md

 - Deploying with docker (locally or in the cloud).
 - have the attendees deploy a image that contains the latest development versions.
 - show how to write various extensions, and multi language integration.
+- introduce JupyterHub and its use for groups

 # More info